—note after publication. Polanski didn’t run. To find out who the candidate is, see below. And a little about him.

 The crumbling climate needs all the publicity help it can get right now.

-Having Polanski in parliament will also help the country by shaming the failing Labour administration into changing more quickly away from warmongering, away from bad capitalism, away from injustice, away from bad capitalism and away from letting USA foreign interests take over the nation.
+Having Polanski in parliament will also help the country by shaming the failing Labour administration into changing more quickly away from warmongering, away from bad capitalism, away from injustice and away from letting USA foreign interests take over the nation.

 Labour is currently influenced/controlled by billionaires.